Unveiling the population of massive quenched galaxies at $z\ge2$ in the COLIBRE simulations - I. Galaxy demographics

 Finally, in the right panel, we explore alternative definitions of “massive” and “quenched”.
 Excluding satellites (blue–black bicoloured solid line), identified by {\sc HBT-HERONS}, does not have a great impact, particularly at $z\gtrsim3$.
-These satellite galaxies are already quenched by AGN feedback, as evidenced by their more massive BHs in Fig.~\ref{fig:mbh-mstars-eff-thermal}, supporting the idea that their dense environments accelerate feedback.
+These satellite galaxies are quenched by AGN feedback, as evidenced by their more massive BHs (fig.~5 of \citetalias{chandro-gomez_inprep}).
 In contrast, quenching due to environmental processes is not yet dominant at such high-$z$.
 The central–satellite hierarchy is determined with {\sc HBT-HERONS}: in FoF groups with multiple substructures, the central subhalo is identified by retained mass and orbital kinetic energy in the group’s centre-of-mass frame.
-At the high redshifts we are interested in, the number fraction of MQG satellites relative to centrals is $\approx0.31$ at $z=2$, $\approx0.26$ at $z=3$, $\approx0.13$ at $z=4$, $\approx0.18$ at $z=5$, and $0.00$ at $z=6$ for L200m6.
+At the high-$z$ we are interested in, the number fraction of MQG satellites relative to centrals is $\approx0.31$ at $z=2$, $\approx0.26$ at $z=3$, $\approx0.13$ at $z=4$, $\approx0.18$ at $z=5$, and $0.00$ at $z=6$ for L200m6.

 For quenching, adopting a constant threshold of $\rm sSFR < 10^{-10}\,yr^{-1}$, as often in the literature \citep[e.g.][]{weibel25, zhang25}, yields results similar to our redshift-dependent definition, with differences emerging mainly at $z\gtrsim5$ where both definitions diverge more.
 A stricter cut of $\rm sSFR < 10^{-11}\,yr^{-1}$ produces much lower number densities, showing that most of the MQGs in {\sc COLIBRE} retain some residual star formation.
 This threshold has frequently been used to identify quiescent galaxies at high redshift in pre-\textit{JWST} studies \citep[e.g.][]{stefanon13}, although some \textit{JWST} sources also satisfy this criterion \citep[e.g. some galaxies in][]{nanayakkara25}.
 Increasing the mass threshold to $M_{\star}>10^{10.5}\,\rm M_{\odot}$ reduces number densities slightly, indicating that MQGs are generally massive but not extreme outliers.